ignaciotb/bathymetric_slam/README.md

 In order to adapt the performance of the algorithm to the dataset, tune the weights of the edges of the pose-graph, the GICP registration parameters and the Ceres solver.

 ##### SLAM with real data
-To run the SLAM solution with real data from a bathymetric survey, currently the input is in the form of a cereal file containing all the necessary information from your bathymetric files.
+To run the SLAM solution with real data from a bathymetric survey, currently the input is in the form of a cereal file containing all the necessary information from your data files.
 You can find a real survey carried out with an ROV [here](https://strands.pdc.kth.se/public/IROS-2019-Bathymetry/).
+Download it, adjust the framework values, and test it.
 ```
 ./test_slam_real --file /path/to/datasets/your_data.cereal
 ```